jnthngdbt/vscode-bulletgraph/README.md

 ## Notes

-If the preview does not work at first render, change this setting from 10 to 100
+If the preview does not work at first render, should deactivate render lock timeout:

-    "graphviz-interactive-preview.guardInterval": 100
+    "graphviz-interactive-preview.renderLockAdditionalTimeout": -1